RP

 Prep what will slow you down

-Use this first method cue as the setup point: Add the frozen banana slices, rolled oats, Greek yogurt, milk, honey, vanilla, and cinnamon to a high-speed blender.
+Start with this setup step: Add the frozen banana slices, rolled oats, Greek yogurt, milk, honey, vanilla, and cinnamon to a high-speed blender.

 Before serving